xdy/xdy-pf2e-workbench/README.md

       where prohibited.
 Ei saa peittää.
 Do not taunt happy fun ball: https://www.youtube.com/watch?v=GmqeZl8OI2M)

 * Deprecated features (will be removed eventually):
+    * The macro 'Refocus' shows dialog with buttons to regain 1 focus point, or 2 if the character has any of the \*-focus feats, or 3 if any of the \*-wellspring feats, or 2 if is a psychic.
+With admonition to only choose that button if one has indeed spent more than 2 or 3 focus points since the last refocus (or, for a psychic, only spent on psychic abilities.
+(Post remaster use ```canvas.tokens.controlled.forEach(x=>x.actor.spellcasting.refocus({all:true}))``` instead to regain all focus at once.)

 * Recently removed features:
     * Creature Builder.
 Use https://github.com/miki4920/fvtt-module-pf2e-MonsterMaker instead.